What exactly are computer viruses?

 Any program installed on your computer that does bad things.
 Some will send personal information (passwords, et.c) back to the originator; some install viruses, trojan horse programs, etc.; some change your homepage to theirs.
 There are many of these!

-to excellent website to download tools for fighting "malware:"
+to download tools for fighting "malware:"

 What Is a Virus Hoax?